gislite/webgis-pub/webgis-src/chb2_using-mapserver/sec08_labels/section.rst

 ..
-Author: Bu Kun ..
+Author: gislite ..
 Title: Annotations in a map

 Annotations in a map
 ====================